frosinos/cal/README.md

-Eduationa Git project.
+Eduational Git project.
 Creates a simple calculator in HTML and JavaScript in short steps.